ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Method

-where B is the total number of c-r pairs in the mini-batch.
-Subsequently, the Adam optimizer is used to backpropagate gradients to train the step selection network.
-Through this training process, the selection network learns a strategy that balances inference time, generation quality, and facial features.
-During inference, for different prompt and reference image inputs, the number of generation steps and guidance curve are determined by the maximum probability score $u^*=(T^\star, a^\star, b^\star)$ among $S_T$, $S_a$, and $S_b$, enabling dynamic inference.
+where $B$ denotes the mini-batch size of condition-reference pairs.
+We apply the Adam optimizer to update the network, balancing inference speed, generation quality, and facial fidelity.
+During inference, the optimal generation steps and guidance parameters are adaptively determined via $\arg\max$ decoding: $u^*=(T^\star, a^\star, b^\star) = \arg\max_{u} \pi(u|c,r)$, enabling dynamic per-sample inference.